Can You Get a PhD without a Masters?

 Before we discuss how this can be done, it is worth mentioning the advantages and disadvantages of this route.

-Although a Master’s degree will add a year onto your academic journey, it can be incredibility helpful for your development.
+Although a Masters degree will add a year onto your academic journey, it can be incredibility helpful for your development and can help prepare you for a doctoral degree.

 To be considered for a PhD without a Master’s, at a minimum you will be expected to have a Bachelors degree.
 For students looking to enrol onto a STEM (Science, Technology, Engineering and Maths) PhD, a relevant Bachelors in a 3-year undergraduate course is usually expected.
 However, this is not the case for students looking to apply to non-STEM PhDs.
 Rather, students looking to apply to doctorates in subjects such as those surrounding Arts and Humanities are usually expected to have a relevant Bachelors from a 4-year course.